JerryI/wljs-docs/docs/wlx/interpeter.md

 Here [statically.io](https://statically.io) CDN is used, but [jsdelivr](https://www.jsdelivr.com) is also fine.
 The list of all core packages available one can find in the repo of [@JerryI](https://github.com/JerryI?tab=repositories) with a prefix `wljs-*`.

 :::info
 It is important to include firstly `interpreter.js` and then `core.js`.
 An order of them matters.
-Usually files are located in `dist` directory of a package, if there is none, use `src` folder.
+Usually files are located in `dist` directory of a package, if there is none, use `kernel` file from  `src` folder.
 :::

 The list of the most essential libraries is following